 - Access the Geographic Information System database

-Historical and recent sampling data can be assessed under the following link: DDA Well Monitoring Application.
+- Recent sampling data can be assessed under the following link: Sampling Results.

 Having an active monitoring program is the best way to evaluate the health of the state's groundwater.
 Collecting and analyzing groundwater data allows the DDA to detect contaminants before they become significant, as well as measure its progress in its efforts to protect the state's groundwater.